SoftwareHeritage/swh-docs/docs/sysadm/deployment/howto-deploy-swh-graph.rst

 - decommission the previous graph instance (to avoid unnecessary resources consumption, be it disk or memory).
-- free the associated zfs dataset which is no longer used (if freeing disk space is required)
+- (to free disk space if necessary) free the associated zfs dataset (and associated snapshots if any)

 Clean up record references table in storage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^